d4c5d1e0/hcaptcha/README.md

 - Hashed: **false**
 ### 1301
 - Result: `Array`
-- Value: Fonts installed on the system
+- Value: Check if specifics fonts are installed in the system
 - Hashed: **false**
 ### 1401
 - Result: `String`